varsharamineni/BiasTrace/README.md

 - `<think>` and `</think>` for reasoning content
 - `<answer>` and `</answer>` for final answers

 ## Acknowledgments

-This repository is derived from an earlier fork of [original-repo](https://github.com/Sanchit-404/Reasoing-Towards-Fairness), but due to substantial structural and conceptual changes, it has been restructured into a new standalone repository.
+This repository was orginally derived from an earlier fork of [Reasoning-Towards-Fairness](https://github.com/Sanchit-404/Reasoing-Towards-Fairness), but due to substantial change and diversion from this, it has been restructured into a new standalone repository.